 Adaptive Medical Equipment and Supplies

 Description Devices, controls, or appliances specified in the IICSP that enable enrollees to increase their abilities to perform activities of daily living, or to perceive, control, or communicate with the environment in which they live.
 This service also includes items necessary for life support, or to address physical conditions along with ancillary supplies and equipment necessary to the proper functioning of such items, and durable and non-durable medical equipment and medical supplies not available through the ICO under the Medicaid state plan and Medicare that are necessary to address enrollee functional limitations.
 All items shall meet applicable standards of manufacture, design, and installation.
 This will also cover the costs of maintenance and upkeep of equipment.
 The coverage includes training the enrollee or caregivers in the operation and/or maintenance of the equipment or the use of a supply when initially purchased.

 HCPCS Codes Please see the list indicated below.

 Units Per item, unless otherwise specified.

 Service ☑ Traditional

-Delivery ☐ Self-Determination
+Delivery Self-Determination

 Options

 - 1. It must be documented on the IICSP or case record that the item is the most cost-effective alternative to meeting the enrollee's needs. - 2.
 Items must meet applicable standards of manufacture, design, and installation. - 3.
 There must be documentation on the IICSP or case record that the best value in warranty coverage was obtained at the time of purchase. - 4.
 Items must be of direct medical or remedial benefit to the enrollee, and this benefit must be documented in the IICSP. - 5.
 Liquid nutritional supplement orders must be renewed every six months by a physician, physician's assistant, or nurse practitioner (in accordance with scope of practice). - 6.
 Each direct service provider must enroll in Medicare and/or Medicaid as a Durable Medical Equipment provider, pharmacy, etc., as appropriate.
-This
+This must be verified at the beginning of service delivery and annually thereafter.

-Michigan Department of Health and Human Services Minimum Operating Standards for MI Health Link Program and MI Health Link HCBS Waiver must be verified at the beginning of service delivery and annually thereafter.
+Minimum Operating Standards for MI Health Link Program and MI Health Link HCBS Waiver